oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 The most important part is the last one, we're going to configure the `etcd` plugin and tell **CoreDNS** to look inside the `http://etcd:2379` to find the information about the domain `diomedet.internal` (this is my internal domain)

+Also the `forward` part is important, it tells to CoreDNS where to redirect all the DNS that it can't solve, later on I'll explain why is important.

-With these values we can run the command (custom is the name of my release, tha it'll turns out in `custom-coredns`):
+With these values we can run the command

 `helm template custom coredns/coredns --output-dir . --values values.yaml`

+(custom is the name of my release, tha it'll turns out in `custom-coredns`)

 This will create a folder `coredns/template` with 5 files in it: